How to Avoid Eco Guilt

 I tend to get caught up in seeing all the things we aren’t doing.
 Then I have to take a minute and remember all the things we are doing.

 We’re cloth diapering (and I’m trying to use fewer and fewer wipes).
 We’re shopping at the farmers market more often.
-We’re rewearing clothes.
+We’re rewearing clothes (read more on outfit repeating in my post on what to wear with a leather jacket).
 We’re composting at home.
 And I’m using my website, newsletter, and social media to spread the word of sustainability!
 WHEW!

 Sustainability Isn’t One Size Fits All